 The brilliant red sandstone mountains and the Fire Canyon in Valley of Fire again remind me of the Flaming

-Mountains (火焰山 ) along the historical Silk Road in XinJiang province in western China.
+Mountains (火焰山) along the historical Silk Road in XinJiang province in western China as shown on the

-Fantastic multi-colored panoramic views from Rainbow Vista along the Scenic Drive in northern part of Valley
+Fantastic multi-colored panoramic views from Rainbow Vista along the White Domes Road in northern part of

-of Fire State Park.
-This is one of the most scenic parts of the Valley of Fire because there is a considerable
+Valley of Fire State Park.
+This is one of the most scenic parts of the Valley of Fire because there is a

-Every turn of the road brings another remarkable and unique feature of the Valley of Fire into view.
+Every turn of the White Domes Road brings another remarkable and unique feature of the Valley of Fire into

 Valley of Fire has long been admired by many artists, as evidenced by 3,000-year-old petroglyphs left on

-served as the backdrop for major motion pictures, a laboratory for geologic study, a source of intriguing
+It has served as the backdrop for major motion pictures, a laboratory for geologic study, a source of

-insight into early mankind, and a photographer’s dream.
-Its dramatic scenery has attracted the attention of
+intriguing insight into early mankind, and a photographer’s dream.
+Its dramatic scenery has attracted the

-filmmakers (such as Star Trek: Generations, 1994 and The Professionals, 1996) and has been the
+attention of filmmakers (such as Star Trek: Generations, 1994 and The Professionals, 1996, the western,

 As the sun sets, the fiery-colored sandstones seem to ignite in flames.